 Health Maintenance Organization (HMO) plans provide a network of healthcare providers at a lower cost than other Advantage (Part C) plans.
 It is one of 4 Medicare Advantage plans (the others being SNP, PPO, and PFFS plans).

-You’re eligible for an HMO plan as long as you’re enrolled in Original Medicare (Parts A and B) first.
+You’re eligible for an HMO plan as long as you’re enrolled in Original Medicare (Parts A and Parts B) first.
 And, like the other Advantage plans, HMO plans include all of the benefits of Original Medicare.
 Most plans will also include prescription drug coverage, and various other additions depending on the insurance provider.

 The main draw of Advantage plans is not, however, these additional benefits.
 Part C aims to lower your out-of-pocket costs for consistent healthcare under Original Medicare.
 In other words, it covers things like doctors visits and checkups.